- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

 - abdominal pain

-It may even lead to a blockage in the intestinal tract if you have severe inflammation.
+It may even lead to a blockage in your intestinal tract if you have severe inflammation.

-Limiting food with insoluble fiber may be beneficial for people with an inflammatory bowel disease (IBD) like UC.
+Limiting your intake of foods that contain insoluble fiber may be beneficial if you have an inflammatory bowel disease such as UC.

-If fiber seems to worsen your symptoms, you may consider switching to a low fiber diet during a flare.
-Eating less fiber can help reduce the frequency of your bowel movements and the amount of stool you pass, according to the National Health Service.
+If fiber seems to make your symptoms worse, you might consider switching to a low fiber diet during UC flares.
+Eating less fiber can help reduce the frequency of your bowel movements and the amount of stool you pass.

-You may want to steer clear of the following fiber-rich potential trigger foods during a flare:
+You may want to avoid the following fiber-rich during a flare, as they could trigger UC symptoms:

 - fruits with skin and seeds